-To make a gift to the Woodbury Fund, please contact Damon Griffin, Director, Alumni Relations and Annual Giving, by telephone at 818.252.5289, or via email at damon.griffin@woodbury.edu.
+To make a gift to the Woodbury Fund, please contact Sharon Townsend, Sr. Director of Development & Alumni Relations and by telephone at 818.252.5213, or via email at sharon.townsend@woodbury.edu.
 You can always make a gift online by going to www.woodbury.edu/giving.